-Internship credits to be taken at various times during the student's academic program for a total of 12 credits and no less than 880 hours.
+Internship credits to be taken at various times during the student's academic program for a total of 9 credits and no less than 880 hours.
 Students preparing to provide services to adolescents must include a minimum of 150 hours of supervised internship providing direct services to adolescents.

 ADC 495 Senior Project - Alcohol and Drug Counseling (3)

 MATH 260 Statistics (3)

 PSYC 177 Career Seminar In the Behavioral Sciences (2)

-PSYC 332 Marriage & the Family (3)

 PSYC 353 Psychopathology (3)

-PSYC 360 Psychological Testing (3)

 PSYC 363 Theories of Personality (3)

 PSYC 430 Principles & Techniques of Psychotherapy (3)

 PSYC 450 Group Process & Practice (3)

 PSYC 460 Research Methods In Psychology (3)